+SYNOPSYS_BRIDGE_PATH: Use this to specify the path to Synopsys Bridge.
+Optional.

 BRIDGE_DOWNLOAD_URL: Use this to specify the URL to Synopsys Bridge zip file to be downloaded and used .

 BRIDGE_DOWNLOAD_VERSION: Use this to specify the Synopsys Bridge version to use.
 If provided, the specified version of Synopsys Bridge will be automatically downloaded and used.
 If not, the latest version is downloaded and used .

-SYNOPSYS_BRIDGE_PATH: Use this to specify the path to SynopsysBridge.
-Optional.

 Synopsys Bridge CLI Guide | 6 - Azure DevOps - Synopsys Security Scan | 64